-Fig. 127 Air outlet nozzle
+Fig. 126 Air outlet nozzle of the hot air distribution

-Hot air distribution Several air outlet nozzles (Fig. 127) are built into the vehicle.
+Hot air distribution Several air outlet nozzles (Fig. 126) are built into the vehicle.
 Pipes conduct the warm air to the air outlet nozzles.
 Turn the air outlet nozzles in a suitable position so the air can escape as required.
 To avoid draft close the air outlet nozzles on the dashboard and set the air distribution of the base vehicle to air circulation.